-Welcome to the Lee Caplin School of Journalism & Media!
+Welcome to the Lee Caplin School of Journalism & Media Fall 2023 semester!

-While the university was preparing for Winter Break, CARTA Dean Brian Schriner was working to finalize a generous $10 million gift to the Department of Journalism & Media from Mr. Lee Caplin.
-Our department is now the Lee Caplin School of Journalism & Media.
+During the month of November, the Lee Caplin School of Journalism and Media, which was named last year with a generous gift from filmmaker Mr. Lee Caplin, will have an official naming ceremony.
+There will be special events and opportunities for students around this time.
 Mr. Caplin is a film producer and entrepreneur whose credits include the TV series True Detective and movies like Ali.
 Mr. Caplin is also the executor of the literary estate of Nobel Prize-winning author William Faulkner, and oversees all media produced from Faulkner’s work.
 We are all grateful to Mr. Caplin’s generosity and what it means to the students and faculty and future of our School.

 Susan Jacobson, Ph.D.